openhab/openhab-addons/addons/binding/org.openhab.binding.exec/README.md

         autorun=false]
 ```

-Then we need an **Items** file to store hte string we get back from the execution and to stored the transformed and divided temperature as number.
+Then we need an **Items** file to store the string we get back from the execution and to store the transformed and divided temperature as number.

 ```
 sudo nano /etc/openhab2/items/SysTemp.items